 Y3-6 - read at least five times per week, practise spellings, achieve instant recall of multiplication facts to 12 x 12, complete maths (see below for Maths Whizz and TT Rockstars) / English homework and complete a project linked to the class topic three or fours times per year.

 Maths Whizz (KS2): Every week, Year 3,4,5 and 6 are expected to complete 45 minutes of MathsWhizz (https://www.whizz.com/).

 "Children may believe they’re playing maths games, but really they’re receiving one-to-one tuition with the best tutor in town - one with proven results, designed by expert educationalists, and the ability to adapt to your child’s needs and pace-of learning - all with the aim of boosting confidence, making maths fun, and ultimately accelerating learning!"

 TT Rockstars (KS2): Alongside MathsWhizz, the children are asked to complete 15 mintues of TT Rockstars every week (https://ttrockstars.com).

 "In either paper form or online, Times Tables Rock Stars is a carefully sequenced programme of daily times tables practice.
 This format has very successfully boosted times tables recall speed for hundreds of thousands of pupils over the last 8 years in over 14,000 schools - both primary and secondary - worldwide."

-Numbots (KS1): KS1 are asked to complete 15 minutes of Numbots per week.
+Numbots (KS1 optional extra): KS1 are asked to complete 15 minutes of Numbots per week.